LOVECHEN/raycast-unblock/README.md

 [![Version][package-version-src]][package-version-href]
 [![License][license-src]][license-href]

-Unblock all features in Raycast Pro Plan
+Unblock all features in Raycast Pro Plan.

+> [!WARNING]
+> This project is for educational purposes only.
+> Please do not use it for commercial purposes.
+>
+> We only borrowed the operation interface of Raycast,
+> and did not modify the backend server of Raycast.
+>
+> We just coded a proxy server to forward Raycast's requests to our proxy server,
+> and implemented similar functions in Raycast Pro Plan in other ways.

 ## Unblock Routes